OFFICE OF THE BOROUGH OF NORWOOD

 FOR HEALTH & SAFETY ALERTS: Please click on the 'Health/Safety Alerts' tab on the left of this window.

-- The Norwood Board of Health Sponsors a Monthly Child Health Care Conference offered at Hillsdale Borough Hall, 380 Hillsdale Avenue, Hillsdale, New Jersey.
-These services are provided on the 4th Wednesday of Every Month (by appointment) 10:00am-1:00pm in the Nurse's Office.
+These services are provided on the 4th Wednesday of Every Month (by appointment only!)
+10:00am-1:00pm in the Nurse's Office.
 To Schedule an appointment for your child, contact the Hillsdale Public Health Nurse, Marguerite Deppert, at 201.666.4800 ext.
 1528.

 Services available at the Child Health Conference Include:

-- Immunizations for Vaccine Preventable Diseases from birth to 19 years old
+- Immunizations for Vaccine Preventable Diseases from 7 to 19 years old

 - Blood Tests to check for Anemia and Lead Poisoning